Pedrosa (footballer)

 Roberto Gomes Pedrosa (8 July 1913 - 6 January 1954), known as Pedrosa, is a former Brazilian football player.
 He has played for Brazil national team in the 1934 FIFA World Cup.
-There was a tournament named after him.
+After retirement, he became chairman of the Federação Paulista de Futebol, holding the office from 1947 until his death in 1954.
+The Torneio Roberto Gomes Pedrosa, a predecessor of the modern Campeonato Brasileiro, was named after him.